navanchauhan/navanchauhan.github.io/Content/posts/2020-03-08-Making-Vaporwave-Track.md

 # How to Vaporwave

-The first track which is considered to be actual Vaporwave is Ramona Xavier's Macintosh Plus, this set the the guidelines for making Vaporwave
+The first track which is considered to be actual Vaporwave is Ramona Xavier's Macintosh Plus, this set the guidelines for making Vaporwave

 * Take a 1980s RnB song
 * Slow it down